cavo789/blog/blog/2024/03/19/vbs-auto-update/index.md

     originalContent = textFile.ReadAll
     textFile.Close

-    ' Compare if the two contents are differents
+    ' Compare if the two contents are different
     If (originalContent <> downloadedContent) Then
       ' If yes, for instance, rewrite this script by
       ' the new content ==> auto-update